How to Apply?

 Q&A Sessions

 We know that you are eager to apply for this prestigious scholarship.
 If you are finding it a bit difficult to apply, we invite you to come and join us for our online Q & A sessions.
-Below are the dates for the 3 sessions.
+We are planning to include a few more sessions to assist you with your application, but for now, please find below the confirmed sessions for your perusal.

 The Pacific Agriculture Scholarships and Support and Climate Resilience (PASS-CR) Program provides scholarships and support to postgraduate students in agriculture, forestry, and fisheries at The University of the South Pacific (USP) and Fiji National University (FNU).
 Since 2008, ACIAR has supported research scholarships at Pacific Universities.
 The scholarship program has achieved significant results, strengthening agricultural innovation systems in the Pacific.